andrewrgarcia/powerxrd/README.md

 # powerxrd
-Simple tools to handle powder XRD (and XRD) data
+A Python package made to handle powder XRD (and XRD) data.
+The only known open-source Github project with a Rietveld refinement method in development.

 <img src="https://raw.githubusercontent.com/andrewrgarcia/powerxrd/main/powerxrd.svg" width="400">